Trèves-Cunault

 Trèves-Cunault (/fr/) is a former commune in the department of Maine-et-Loire, France that existed from 1839 to 1974.
 It was created in 1839 by the merger of the communes of Trèves and Cunault.
-In January 1974, it was merged with the commune of Chênehutte-les-Tuffeaux to form the new commune of Chênehutte-Trèves-Cunault, which was aborbed into the new commune Gennes-Val-de-Loire in January 2016.
+In January 1974, it was merged with the commune of Chênehutte-les-Tuffeaux to form the new commune of Chênehutte-Trèves-Cunault, which was absorbed into the new commune Gennes-Val-de-Loire in January 2016.